kons77/room-bookings-app/readme.md

 # Bookings and Reservations

-This is the repository for the bookings and reservationg project doing on Trevor Sawler's course ["Building Modern Web Applications with Go (Golang)"](https://www.udemy.com/course/building-modern-web-applications-with-go/)
+This is the repository for the bookings and reservationg project built while following Trevor Sawler's course ["Building Modern Web Applications with Go (Golang)"](https://www.udemy.com/course/building-modern-web-applications-with-go/) (go-modern-web-app)
-(go-modern-web-app)

 ### Technical Stack
 - Built with Go version 1.23.3